Student Government Elections

 • Regularly check Email and Student Government Social Media sites for important communications.

-• Attend any and all SGA Fall & Spring Retreat & trainings.
+• Attend any and all SGA retreats and training sessions.

-• Should be professional, responsible, reliable, articulate, and able to reach out to students to bring a student perspective where is needed.
+• Be professional, responsible, reliable, articulate, and able to bring a student perspective where one is needed.

 For the Spring elections, all positions will be open for election.
 Elections will be held in the Fall for the Freshman Senator positions, and any unfilled positions.